bkil/gemiweb0/README.md

 ## Development snapshots

-Note that it is not intended for general audience yet, hence it may not be safe to run these.
+Note that it is not intended for general audiences yet, hence it may not be safe to run these.
 Do consider containerization before testing.

 * https://bkil.gitlab.io/gemiweb/js0br0.zip
 * https://bkil.gitlab.io/gemiweb/js0br0-dev.zip